cloudiful/nvim-config/README.md

-# My personal nvim setup
+# 😈 My personal nvim setup 🔧

-It is basically LazyVim with Catppuccin theme and transparent background
+### It is basically LazyVim💤 with Catppuccin🐱 theme and transparent🪟 background

+## With Internet 🛜
 If you want to use my config, backup your config files first

 then clone this repo into ~/.config/nvim/